-The program combines classroom and laboratory study at the College with supervised clinical affiliations in area hospitals and rehabilitation centers.
+The program combines classroom and laboratory study at the College with supervised clinical affiliations in area hospitals and other healthcare sites.
 The program is designed to prepare the student to become a Registered Respiratory Therapist after two years of study.